 Fairfield Inn & Suites in Moscow is a great option if you’re looking to explore the picturesque Palouse region of the Pacific Northwest.
-The hotel’s convenient location, just half a mile from the University of Idaho and Moscow Farmers Market makes it easy to discover the charming college town on foot, and it’s also a short 15-minute drive from Pullman, home of Washington State University.
+The hotel’s convenient location, just half a mile from the University of Idaho and Moscow Farmers Market makes it easy to discover the charming college town on foot and a short 15-minute drive from Pullman, home of Washington State University.

 The hotel is pet-friendly, so you can bring your furry friend and enjoy a jog together along Latah Trail.
-If you’re looking for adventure, Steptoe Butte State Park and Lewis and several other National Forests are less than two hours away and make for excellent day trips.
+If you’re looking for adventure, Steptoe Butte State Park, Lewis, and several other National Forests are less than two hours away and make excellent day trips.